Macrometacorp/docs/docs/collections/documents/document-store-data.md

 ## Move Documents between Collections

-Move documents from one collection to another.
-Click the **Edit Documents** (finger) icon to select and then move documents.
+Move documents from one collection to another or delete multiple documents.
+Click the **Edit Documents** (finger) icon to select and then move or delete documents.

 ## Import Documents